 Customer Support

 Customer support is tested through live chat, email, and phone.
 We assess the responsiveness, professionalism, and helpfulness of the support team.
-Effective customer support is essential for resolving issues quickly and ensuring a smooth trading experience with CFDs.
+Adequate customer support is essential for resolving issues quickly and ensuring a smooth trading experience with CFDs.

 Regulatory Status and Security